San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/functions-part-1.md

 data set when the data are sorted by a specified variable.
 Here’s how I would approach this.

-1. Write the code you want to use as if it were in a script and not in a function.
+1. Write the code I want to use as if it were in a script and not in a function.

 ``` r
 library(tidyverse)